jones58/personal-knowledge-wiki/HTML/HTML notes.md

 - notes: em is a CSS unit relative to the font size of the parent element, while rem is a CSS unit relative to the font size of an html element.
 - div tags are very generic layout elements while fieldset is a layout element specifically for a set of form fields.
 - Meta tags are self closing.
 - The HTML span element is a generic inline container for inline elements and content.
-It is **used to group elements for styling purposes (by using the class or id attributes), A better way to use it when no other semantic element is available**.
+It is used to group elements for styling purposes (by using the class or id attributes), A better way to use it is when no other semantic element is available.

 - Meta content: ```width=device-width, initial-scale=1``` helps with accessibility.
 - Submit a form to a certain place: ```form method="post" action="webaddress.org"```
 - ```Input type=”date”``` for dates in forms